 In the month of October, every Saturday from 10 a.m. – 5 p.m. and every Sunday from 1 – 5 p.m., Evergreen Farms in Elgin will be open for the Pumpkin Hunt where admission and parking are free.
 Customize your own experience on the farm where you can choose which activities to purchase such as the premier “hunt” that includes a wagon ride into the Christmas tree fields where mini pumpkins are hidden in the trees.
-There are also other activities like a pumpkin hunt, pumpkin launcher, pumpkin maze, pumpkin slide, train ride, pumpkin golf and more for $2.50 per ticket.
-For $5 you can ride an authentic pumper fire truck around the farm.
+There are also other activities like a pumpkin launcher, pumpkin maze, pumpkin golf, bounce house and more.
+Most activities cost $2.50 each, and a fire truck ride around the farm costs $5.

 4. Sweet Berry Farm

-This Marble Falls farm offers the Fall Fun Harvest, open from September 24 – November 6, 2016 from 8:30 a.m. – 5:30 p.m., except for Sundays when the hours are 11 a.m. – 5 p.m., and take note that they are CLOSED EVERY WEDNESDAY.
-There is no admission cost.
+This Marble Falls farm offers the Harvest of Fall Fun, open from September 22 – November 4 from 8:30 a.m. – 5:30 p.m. on Saturdays and 11 a.m. – 5 p.m. on Sundays, and take note that they are closed every Wednesday.
+Admission and parking are free!
 You can simply just pay for the activities you want to do or the pumpkins you choose.
 Activities include hayrides, a train, a maze, sand art, horse rides, stuff a scarecrow, face painting, giant jumping pillows and homemade ice cream made with the goods from the farm.
 Prices for activities range from $2.50 – $5.
-More info on pricing here.
+More info on pricing (and coupons!) here.

 5. The Jersey Barnyard

 This Pumpkin Patch in LaGrange is open Monday – Friday from 10 a.m. – 6 p.m., Saturday from from 9 a.m. – 6 p.m. and Sunday from 1 – 6 p.m.
 Every Saturday in October you can enjoy free pumpkin painting from 10 a.m. – 12 p.m. with a pumpkin purchase.
 Here you’ll find pumpkins, squash, gourds, decorative corn and corn stalks.
 Families can also take a tour of the farm which includes feeding animals, milking a cow and a hay ride.
 Click here for hours and fees for the farm tours.
 Take note that on Nov.
 10 the Jersey Barnyard is hosting the The Great Pumpkin Run Texas 5K that’s paired with a Fall Farm Festival packed with activities.
 Click here for registration details.

 6. Robinson Family Farm

-This farm, located in Manor, offers four Fall Family Fun Days this year: October 8, 15, 22, & 29!
+This farm, located in Manor, offers Fall Family Fun Days each Saturday in October: the 6th, 13th, 20th, and 27th.
 In addition to pumpkins, there will be lots of local vendors selling everything from fresh organic produce, eggs, honey, jam, and bread, to a variety of hand-made crafts, plus lots of special events, like raptor shows, snake lessons, a corn and potato cannon booth, and much more.
 Admission to the farm is $9 per adult, $7 for kids ages 3-12, $3 for 2-year-olds, and free for children under 2.

-This pumpkin patch and corn maze is a couple of hours away in Hondo, Texas, but it is huge and worth noting.
-The season is open through November 15, 2016.
-South Texas Maize is open for Fall Fun on Friday evenings from 6 – 9 p.m., Saturdays from 10 a.m. – 9 p.m. and Sundays from noon – 5 p.m.
+Last but not least, this pumpkin patch and corn maze is a couple of hours away on Graff 7A Ranch in Hondo, Texas, but it is huge and worth noting.
+The season is open from September 22 – November 25, 2018.
+South Texas Maize is open for Fall Fun on Friday evenings from 6 – 9 p.m., Saturdays from 10 a.m. – 9 p.m. and Sundays from 12 – 5 p.m.
 Admission is $13 for kids and seniors and $17.95 for adults, which you can purchase online here, and this includes unlimited jumps on their bounce pillows, a cow train, a worm slide, a goat walk, campfires with s’mores, hayrides, and more.

-–> Looking for more great Pumpkin Patches?
+–> MUCH MORE!
+Looking for more great Pumpkin Patches?
 Lots of local churches offer a wonderful selection of pumpkins.
-Click here for an even bigger Roundup of Pumpkin Patches in Austin in 2016!
+Click here for an even bigger Roundup of Pumpkin Patches in Austin in 2018!